camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 The execution of Task Listeners is dependent on the order of firing of the following task-related events:

-The **create** event fires when the task has been created and all task properties are set.
+The **create** event fires when the task has been created as a transient object with all task properties.
 No other task-related event will be fired before the *create* event.
 The event allows us to inspect all properties of the task when we receive it in the create listener.